How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 The main markets all have subway stations or tram stops nearby.
 Many markets also fall within walking distance of central hotels.

-Frankly, you don’t really want to be driving around the centre anyway when you can enjoy the seasonal atmosphere on foot.
+Frankly, you don’t really want to be driving around the centre anyway if you can enjoy the seasonal atmosphere on foot.

 Steaming mugs of Christmas punch form a traditional part of any Christmas market visit.
-You’ll find a lot of different punches on offer, from the traditional fruit punches to more esoteric varieties.
+You find a lot of different punches on offer, from the traditional fruit punches to more esoteric varieties.

 For a few other useful German terms, try this market glossary.
 For example, Glühwein is the local name for what Brits and Americans might call mulled wine.